osisoft/AVEVA-Adapter-MQTT-Docs/content/configuration/discovery/data-source-discovery-generic.md

 ## Discovery query example

-The query parameter of the MQTT Sparkplug B component must be specified in the following form:
+The query parameter of the generic MQTT component must be specified in the following form:
 `Topics=<TopicName>;WaitTime=<WaitTime`.

 ### Generic data source discovery initiation